aerogear/graphback/docs/plugins/graphback-client.md

 ## Usage

-Client side queries can be consumed inside any application.
+Client-side queries can be consumed inside any application.
 When using any GraphQL Clients queries can be compiled and passed to the client methods.
 For example: